-AACSB: Analytic Blooms: Knowledge Difficulty: 1 Easy Learning Objective: 02-01 Define the concept of culture Topic: Cross-Cultural Variations in Consumer Behavior 100.
-Explain the concept of culture and discuss why is it important to study for understanding (p.
-40) consumer behavior.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-01 Define the concept of culture Topic: Cross-Cultural Variations in Consumer Behavior

+100. Explain the concept of culture, and discuss why is it important to study for understanding consumer behavior.

 Culture is the complex whole that includes knowledge, belief, art, law, morals, customs, and any other capabilities and habits acquired by humans as members of society.
 It is important to study culture for several reasons.
 First, culture is a comprehensive concept and includes almost everything that influences an individual's thought processes and behaviors.
 Second, culture is acquired.
-It does not include inherited responses and predispositions, and since much of human behavior is learned rather than innate, culture does affect a wide array of behaviors.
+It does not include inherited responses and predispositions, and because much of human behavior is learned rather than innate, culture does affect a wide array of behaviors.
 Third, the complexity of modern societies is such that culture seldom provides detailed prescriptions for appropriate behavior.
 Instead, in most industrial societies, culture supplies boundaries within which most individuals think and act.
 Finally, the nature of cultural influences is such that we are seldom aware of them.
 One behaves, thinks, and feels in a manner consistent with other members of the same culture because it seems "natural" or "right" to do so.
 Thus, it is important to study culture for understanding consumer behavior because it is pervasive and influences consumers' behavior, often in ways they are unaware of.
 Marketers must understand this influence to effectively serve customers' needs and desires.

-AACSB: Analytic Blooms: Comprehension Difficulty: 2 Medium Learning Objective: 02-01 Define the concept of culture Topic: The Concept of Culture 101.
-Compare and contrast (a) other-oriented values, (b) environment-oriented values, and (c) self-(p.
-42-43) oriented values.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-01 Define the concept of culture Topic: The Concept of Culture a.
+Other-oriented values reflect a society's view of the appropriate relationships between individuals and groups within that society.

+101. Compare and contrast (a) other-oriented values, (b) environment-oriented values, and (c) self-oriented values.